 Mobile health tools, sensors, and wearables can allow patients and providers to monitor health status and adjust treatment between appointments.
 They can also collect data for research.
 Standards are critical for ensuring the data can be integrated and useful to healthcare providers and researchers.

 The ASPM project aims to standardize remote collection and sharing of vital signs.
-ONC is working with relevant stakeholders to validate a standardized pathway for sharing vital sign data with an electronic health record (EHR) system.
+ONC is collaborating with Reliant Medical Group to validate the technical ability to share body weight data from a smart scale to a mobile health application, which can then be shared with an electronic health record (EHR) system using Open mHealth schemas.
 This effort aims to demonstrate the technical feasibility of sharing vital sign and mobile health measures.

 ONC is working with several other collaborators in this area, including Open mHealth, Personal Health Connected Alliance, Integrating the Healthcare Enterprise (IHE) International, Health Level Seven International®, and the Institute of Electrical and Electronics Engineers.